charlescopley/GettingAndCleaningData/README.md

 File Descriptions
 --------------------
 1. *subject_train.txt* and *subject_test.txt*  data files that contain the number of the subject being measured.
-2. X_train.txt and X_test.txt  are the sensor values recorded
+2. *X_train.txt* and *X_test.txt*  are the sensor values recorded
-3. y_train.txt and y_test.txt  are descriptions of the type of exercise the subject was undergoing.
+3. *y_train.txt* and *y_test.txt*  are descriptions of the type of exercise the subject was undergoing.
-4. features.txt  describes the layout of the individual raw data files
+4. *features.txt*  describes the layout of the individual raw data files
-5. activity_labels.txt  describes the type of activity the subject underwent
+5. *activity_labels.txt*  describes the type of activity the subject underwent
+6. *tidyMeanData.txt* is the output of the *project.R* script and will read through the above files and create averaged data.